CloudLabsAI-Azure/AVW-Arc-enabled-dataservices/Instructions/deploy-AzureArc-SQLMI-Disconnected.md

    ![](images/sqlconfig.png "Confirm")

-1. After clicking on the deployment button, a Notebook will open and the cell execution will start automatically to deploy the **SQL Managed Instance**.
+1. After clicking on the deployment button, a Notebook will open, and the cell execution will start automatically to deploy the **SQL Managed Instance**.

    ![](images/sqlminw.png "Confirm")

 1. The deployment of **Azure Arc-enabled SQL Managed Instance** will take around 5-10 minutes to complete, in this time you can explore through the commands in the notebook.

-1. Once the deployment is complete, you will see the text **Arcsql is Ready** at the bottom of the notebook as shown in the screenshot.
+1. Once the deployment is complete, you will see the text **arcsql is Ready** at the bottom of the notebook as shown in the screenshot.

    ![](images/sqlminw2.png "Confirm")